BerkanJs/Realtime-Chat-App/README.md

 - **mongoose**: A MongoDB ODM for easier database interactions.
 - **socket.io**: For enabling real-time communication between the server and clients.

 ---

-## 🔒 License

-This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.

----